 Learn more about technology-based notetaking options here: http://csd.uconn.edu/technotetaking/

 Contact the student’s Disability Service Professional (DSP) at the CSD, or Jaclyn Moriarty, Accommodations Coordinator, at (860) 486-2020 or email@example.com with any questions regarding this accommodation.

 - Go to https://myaccess.apps.sa.uconn.edu.
 You will need to use this link each time you need to access the course notes.
 It is also available on the CSD website (https://csd.uconn.edu) under MyAccess for Students.

 - Enter your NetID and password.

-- Download and save your notes to an alternate location (e.g., your computer, external drive, etc.).
+- Download and save the course notes to an alternate location (e.g., your computer, external drive, etc.).
 Notes will be deleted 10 days after the end of the semester/term.
 Deleted notes will not be able to be retrieved.

 - Meet with your disability service professional at the CSD to discuss the need for notetaking assistance and the appropriate method for each class;